Aughol/CTF-Workshop/linux_install.md

 Stable Releases | Questionable quality in the future | Stable Releases RDP Encryption with Extension Pack | (Unknown Method of) Encryption out of the Box | Secure Boot / TPM Encryption Avaliable

-\*Yearly licenses VMWare Workstation/Fusion Pro can be freely taken from Dreamspark Premium in lieu of the ~$250 permanent license.
+\*Yearly licenses for VMWare Workstation/Fusion Pro can be freely taken from Dreamspark Premium in lieu of the ~$250 permanent license.
 \*\*The product keys for the Pro and Enterprise/Education versions of Windows 8, 8.1, and 10 can be found for free in the Dreamspark Premium store.

 ### 2.3 Using a USB with Persistence